jondashkyle/project-starterkit/readme.md

 i found the process of learning it to be kind of a drag, though… it felt very heavy, so i began looking into alternatives. i ran across [cycle](https://cycle.js.org/), [vue.js](https://vuejs.org/) and some more forward thinking projects like [elm](http://elm-lang.org/).

-these felt better to use, but didn’t click w/ my way of understanding (this isn’t a critisism, but an observation.) then i came across yo-yo, which is a lightweight module which handles dom morphing. it linked off to a higher-level framework called [choo](https://github.com/yoshuawuyts/choo), which clicked in that way the others didn’t.
+these felt better to use, but didn’t click w/ my way of understanding (this isn’t a critisism, but an observation.) then i came across yo-yo, a lightweight module which handles element morphing using vanilla dom elements (nothing virtual here.) it linked to a higher-level framework called [choo](https://github.com/yoshuawuyts/choo), which clicked in that way the others didn’t.

-expanding upon that *feeling* of being better to use, i’d say choo is closer to owning a chair designed by a friend, and react is like buying one at ikea. both have a place pragmatically, but it’s clear what i’d have.
+expanding upon that *feeling* of being better to use, i’d say choo is closer to owning a chair designed by a friend, and react is like buying one at ikea. both pragmatically have a place, but my preference is clear.

 ## core dependencies